What does abdominal enlargement mean?

 What might these screening tests indicate?

-(b) Serum biochemistry refers to the chemical analysis of serum (the liquid part of blood).
-There are many substances in serum, including proteins, enzymes, fats, sugars, hormones, electrolytes etc. Measuring the levels of the various substances in the blood provides information about the health of the body’s organs and tissues such as the liver, kidney, and pancreas, and helps to detect diabetes.
+B) Serum biochemistry profile.
+This refers to the chemical analysis of serum which is the pale yellow liquid part of blood that remains after the cells and clotting factors have been removed.
+There are many substances in serum, including proteins, enzymes, fats, sugars, hormones, electrolytes, etc. Measuring the levels of the various substances in the blood provides information about the health of the body’s organs and tissues such as the liver, kidney, and pancreas, and helps to detect diabetes.

 In cats with abdominal distension, abnormal biochemistry results may indicate which organ is affected and what the problem might be.
 Some examples are:

-- abnormally high levels of the liver-related enzymes alanine aminotransferase (ALT), alkaline phosphatase (ALP), and gamma glutamyltransferase (GGT) could signal underlying liver disease.
+- Abnormally high levels of the liver-related enzymes alanine aminotransferase (ALT), alkaline phosphatase (ALP), and gamma glutamyltransferase (GGT) which could signal underlying liver disease.

-(c) A urinalysis tests the chemical and physical properties of urine.
-A urinalysis is important in any sick animal, and is necessary for the proper interpretation of the serum biochemistry profile, especially in a pet that has kidney disease or diabetes.
+C) Urinalysis is a simple test that analyzes the chemical and physical properties of urine.
+A urinalysis is important in any sick pet and is necessary for the proper interpretation of the serum biochemistry profile, especially in a pet that has kidney disease or diabetes.
+See handout "Urinalysis" for further information.

 What other tests might be done to investigate abdominal enlargement?